Keyboard shortcuts

 4.2 Leakage Budget

-Each observer class has a leakage budget separate from flow budgets:
+Each observer class has a leakage budget separate from flow budgets.

 Leakage is charged before any operation that exposes information to the observer class.